-- The prudential rules for a friendly society are to be seen in the context of the Principles for Businesses.
-These are high level obligations applying to all authorised persons and are set out in the High Level Standards part of the Handbook (PRIN). - So far as a friendly society is concerned, the Principles for Businesses are particularly relevant to its internal systems and controls.
+- 1 The prudential rules for a friendly society are to be seen in the context of the Principles for Businesses.
+These are high level obligations applying to all authorised persons and are set out in the High Level Standards part of the Handbook (PRIN). - 2 So far as a friendly society is concerned, the Principles for Businesses are particularly relevant to its internal systems and controls.
 Principle 3, for example, requires a firm to take reasonable care to organise and control its affairs responsibly and effectively, with adequate risk management systems.
-Principle 4 requires a firm to maintain adequate financial resources. - In addition to the general obligations placed on a friendly society, certain staff of all authorised persons are subject to a number of high level obligations, referred to as Statements of Principle.
-The FSA has issued a Code of Practice to help determine whether an approved person's conduct has complied with a Statement of Principle.
-The Statements and the Code are set out in the High Level Standards part of the Handbook (APER). - One of the features of a contract of insurance is the long period of risk the contract may cover.
-The prudential rules for friendly societies seek to protect the policyholder against the risk that a friendly society will fail to meet a valid claim as it falls due or to fulfil the reasonable expectations of policyholders. - 5 [deleted] - 6 Chapter 2 covers compliance and supervision of registered branches and subsidiaries and jointly controlled bodies. - 7 Chapter 3 focuses on systems and controls.
-Friendly societies should also refer to the provisions on senior management arrangements, systems and controls in the High Level Standards part of the Handbook (SYSC) and to Annex 3 of IPRU(FSOC). - The rules in Chapter 4 set out the required margins of solvency for a friendly society having regard to the type of its business. - The extent to which an asset may be taken into account for prudential purposes, and the method of valuing it, is determined in accordance with the rules in the Appendices.
+Principle 4 requires a firm to maintain adequate financial resources. - 3 In addition to the general obligations placed on a friendly society, certain staff of all authorised persons are subject to a number of high level obligations, referred to as Statements of Principle.
+The FCA has issued a Code of Practice to help determine whether an approved person's conduct has complied with a Statement of Principle.
+The Statements and the Code are set out in the High Level Standards part of the Handbook (APER). - 4 One of the features of a contract of insurance is the long period of risk the contract may cover.
+The prudential rules for friendly societies seek to protect the policyholder against the risk that a friendly society will fail to meet a valid claim as it falls due. - 6 Chapter 2 covers compliance and supervision of registered branches and subsidiaries and jointly controlled bodies. - 7 Chapter 3 focuses on systems and controls.
+Friendly societies should also refer to the provisions on senior management arrangements, systems and controls in the High Level Standards part of the Handbook (SYSC) and to Annex 3 of IPRU(FSOC). - 8 The rules in Chapter 4 set out the required margins of solvency for a friendly society having regard to the type of its business. - 9 The extent to which an asset may be taken into account for prudential purposes, and the method of valuing it, is determined in accordance with the rules in the Appendices.
 It is a fundamental part of the approach to prudential regulation for friendly societies that the rules limit the assets which are 'admissible' for solvency purposes and specify the methods of valuation.
-Similarly, the amount of a liability is determined in accordance with the rules in the Appendices. - 10 [deleted] - As part of the continuing supervision of a friendly society, the rules in Chapter 5 require the friendly society to prepare certain accounts and statements in accordance with the rules and deposit them with the PRA. - 12 Chapter 7 contains the definitions used throughout IPRU(FSOC) and some general provisions. - 13 Chapter 8 contains transitional provisions. - 14 The Appendices are part of the rules.
+Similarly, the amount of a liability is determined in accordance with the rules in the Appendices.